containers/podman-desktop-e2e/docs/running.md

 # Running model

 Project is intended to be run within a CI/CD system, as so the binary is distributed within a container to easly integrate within any CI/CD system or even to execute on any container runtime targetting the remote host where tests will be executed.

+As a side note it is important to know that in order to access the X elements, an X session should exists on the target host.

+For mac systems it is enough if the user has an autologin property set but on windows this is not enough, and an active X session is required.
+To solve this issue when running the project remotely on windows it is advisable to run a secondary container to create a [fake rdp connection](https://github.com/adrianriobo/frdp).

 ## OCI container

 podman-dektop-e2e binary is wrapped on a [container](https://github.com/adrianriobo/deliverest) which is responsible for copying it to the target host, running the tests and got back the results.

 Following snippet shows how this can be used, this sample was intended to be run from a folder holding the files with information for the target host: